There are many different roles you can work in when working in the insurance industry, and one of these is working in catastrophe modelling.

 This requires engineers to assess the ways in which a structure would be damaged.
 This structure could be anything from a car to a skyscraper.
 They will have to assess what measures are in place to protect the structure.

 This is where actuaries come in.
 They will calculate the financial cost, taking into account insurance policy conditions, the damage done and will estimate who is responsible for paying.
-You can find out more about the actuarial profession at our sister site, Actuarial Careers.

 What does a catastrophe modeller do?